2020 Toyota Highlander vs. Ford Explorer, Honda Pilot, Chevy Traverse, Kia Sorento

 Cargo space

 Last year, the Highlander offered mid-pack cargo room.
 This year, the Toyota now offers less-than-mid-pack cargo space.
-With the third row folded, the 2020 model is down a couple cubes versus the 2019 model, but when you fold the second and third rows, the new Highlander offers 10 cubic feet less space versus its predecessor.
+With the third row folded, the 2020 model is down a couple cubes compared with the 2019 model, but when you fold the second and third rows, the new Highlander offers 10 cubic feet less space than its predecessor.

 Cargo volume comparison (cubic feet)